Sultan-H/python-projects/README.md

 # python-projects
- Projects i've done while learning python.
+Some of the projects i've done while learning python.